Divesh-Bhagooli/YOLOv4_Tiny/README.md

 # YOLOv4_Tiny
-Training a YOLOv4 Tiny model and converting it to TFLITE
+Training a YOLOv4 Tiny model and freezing the model.